A Study of Androgen Annihilation in High-Risk Biochemically Relapsed Prostate Cancer

 - Age ≥ 18 years

-- Medications known to lower the seizure threshold (see Appendix 1) must be discontinued or substituted at least 4 weeks prior to study entry.
+- Medications known to lower the seizure threshold must be discontinued or substituted at least 4 weeks prior to cycle 1 day 1

 - Agrees to use a condom (even men with vasectomies) and another effective method of birth control if he is having sex with a woman of childbearing potential or agrees to use a condom if he is having sex with a woman who is pregnant while on study drug and for 3 months following the last dose of study drug.
 Must also agree not to donate sperm during the study and for 3 months after receiving the last dose of study drug.